osrf-migration/vrx-wiki/Testing your submission.md

 This should create a new `vrx-docker` directory alongside the original `vrx` repository directory.

 3 .
-Source the your `bash.setup` file, change into the `vrx-docker` directory, and set the variable `TEAM` for later use:
+Source your `bash.setup` file, change into the `vrx-docker` directory, and set the variable `TEAM` for later use:
 ```bash
 source ~/vrx_ws/devel/setup.bash
 cd vrx-docker